junxit/us-congress-bills-109/metadata.md

 - 2005-05-05 — Referred to the Committee on Resources, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-05-05 — Referred to the Committee on Resources, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-05-05 — Referred to the Committee on Resources, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2005-05-10 — Executive Comment Requested from Interior.
+- 2005-05-10 — Referred to the Subcommittee on National Parks.
+- 2006-03-30 — Subcommittee Hearings Held.
+- 2006-06-21 — Committee Consideration and Mark-up Session Held.
+- 2006-06-21 — Ordered to be Reported by Unanimous Consent.
+- 2006-06-21 — Subcommittee on National Parks Discharged.
+- 2006-07-20 — House Committee on House Administration Granted an extension for further consideration ending not later than Sept.
+29, 2006.
+- 2006-07-20 — Reported by the Committee on Resources.
+H. Rept.
+109-584, Part I.
+- 2006-07-20 — Reported by the Committee on Resources.
+H. Rept.
+109-584, Part I.
+- 2006-07-27 — Committee Consideration and Mark-up Session Held.
+- 2006-07-27 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2006-09-25 — Placed on the Union Calendar, Calendar No. 406.
+- 2006-09-25 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+109-584, Part II.
+- 2006-09-25 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+109-584, Part II.